Potty Training

 • You can let your dog have more freedom of movement / less supervision in the house during times that you're home and you’re sure he's empty.

 • Start leaving him alone outside of the crate/pen for short periods (less than 1 hour) when you're sure he's empty.
-(This should be in a puppy-proofed area, so that he’s not chewing things up, either.)

-• The better you are at picking up your dog's signs that he needs to go out, the easier it will be.
-In fact, as your dog learns that you WILL take him out when he needs it, he will try HARDER to communicate to you when he wants to go.
+• In fact, as your dog learns that you will take him out when he needs it, he will try harder to communicate when he needs to go.

 • Some people have success teaching their dog to ring a bell or other noisemaker to communicate.

-• At some point your dog will try ringing the bell without prompting, to see if you will take him outside.
-Praise and do so.
-You can't rush this part - your dog has to figure it out on his own.
+• You can't rush this part - your dog has to figure it out on his own.

 • Here is a video tutorial on teaching your pup to use a bell: